Malgorzata-Niemczyk/homework-1--jfdzr2/README.md

 # Zadanie domowe 1

-This is a homework activity that I completed while taking a first module on Front-end Developer course at InfoShare Academy.
+This is a homework activity that I completed while taking the first module on a Front-end Developer course at InfoShare Academy.
 It consisted of two parts:

 ## Part 1 - Creating an Image Gallery with CSS Grid